POsten040/SillyStringzFactory/README.md

 ## Description
 - This application was made as part of the Epicodus Coding bootcamp coursework.

-This application will allow users to create instances of Zelda Breath of the Wild Characters, Locations, and Styles and create many to many relationships betweens these instances.
+This application will allow a manager of a factory to register Engineers and Machines, and create many to many relationships between them.
+You can view all engineers, machines, and assign as many Engineers to as many Machines as you want as many time as you want.

 ![](ReadMeAssets/recording.gif)